uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *
 ## 6) Provide a Manifest File for Bulk Download
 * * *
 A download manifest can be generated using a Gen3 data common's "Exploration" tool.
-After a cohort has been selected, clicking the "Manifest" button will create the manifest for the selected files.
+To use the "Exploration" tool, open the common's Windmill data portal and click on "Exploration" in the top navigation bar.
+After a cohort has been selected, clicking the "Download Manifest" button will create the manifest for the selected files.
 The gen3-client will download all the files in the provided manifest using the `gen3-client download-manifest` command.

 Example Usage:
 ```